insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Car insurance requirements vary by state, and in Vermont, drivers must carry at least the minimum liability coverage: $25,000 for bodily injury protection per person, $50,000 of bodily injury coverage per accident, and $10,000 for property damage per accident.
+Every state sets its own car insurance rules.
+In Vermont, the minimum liability requirement is $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $10,000 for property damage per accident.

 Key Takeaways

-• Progressive offers the lowest car insurance rate in Vermont, at $926 per year, which is about 30% cheaper than the state average.
+• Progressive offers the lowest car insurance rates in Vermont, at $926 per year, which is about 30% the state average.

-• State Farm has the cheapest rates for drivers with a history of at-fault accidents, with an average annual cost of $1,302.
+• State Farm has the lowest car insurance rates for drivers with a history of at-fault accidents, with an average annual cost of $1,302.

-• The ZIP code 5446 has the most affordable car insurance rates in Vermont, at an average annual cost of $1,232.
+• The ZIP code 5446 has the low-cost car insurance rates in Vermont, at an average annual rate of $1,232.

 CompanyAverage annual rates